 Understanding crypto stamps

-- Digital use only: Rub off the silvery field, type in the password under “Wallet” and transfer your stamp to the digital world.
+- Digital use only: rub off the silvery field, type in the password under “Wallet” and transfer your stamp to the digital world.

 - Collect, exchange, trade – the choice is yours.